 Information for Professionals

 “Oral health is essential to the general health and well-being of all Americans, and it is a window into the health of the body.
 Oral health can show signs of nutritional deficiencies or general infection, and diseases that affect the entire body can first become apparent because of oral problems.”
-Surgeon General Priority: Oral Health 2020
+Surgeon General Priority in 2020

 Oral health is essential for general health and well-being of all Missourians.
-Oral health problems affect not only the ability to eat and speak but are inter-connected with serious health issues like diabetes, heart disease, stroke, osteoporosis, and preterm or low birth weight just to name a few.
+Oral health problems affect a person’s ability to eat and speak.
+Poor oral health is inter-connected with serious health issues like diabetes, heart disease, stroke and preterm or low birth weight just to name a few.
 The good news is that oral health problems are preventable.
-A healthy smile for life starts with healthy habits like brushing and flossing, using fluoride toothpaste, making smart food choices and eating habits, and visiting the dentist at least yearly.
+A healthy smile for life starts with healthy habits of brushing and flossing, using fluoride toothpaste, making smart food choices and eating habits, and visiting the dentist twice a yearly.

 All professionals need to be concerned about the oral health of all Missourians.
 This website provides resources to improve oral health outside of the dentist office.
-As a professional - healthcare provider, dental provider, teacher or anyone else with the potential to influence the oral health of Missourians, there is information on this webpage to help you learn and educate others on the benefits of good oral health.
+The information on this webpage is to help you learn and education others on the benefits of good oral health.
+As a professional - healthcare provider, dental provider, teacher or anyone else, you have the potential to influence the oral health of Missourians.

-Just because the title of the resource may suggest a link or document is for one profession does not mean that other professionals will not find the information helpful, i.e. Oral Health Guide For School Aged Children.
-The Oral Health Guide For School Aged Children contains good information and pictures regarding possible dental emergencies that may be seen anywhere not just at school.
+Just because the title of the resource may suggest a link or document is for one profession does not mean that other professionals will not find the information helpful, i.e. Oral Health Guide for Caregivers of School Aged Children.
+This guide contains good information and pictures regarding possible dental emergencies that may be seen anywhere not just at school.